Sterling County Underground Water Conservation District

 Estimate of modeled available groundwater in District based on desired future conditions.
 Texas Water Code § 36.001 defines modeled available groundwater as “the amount of water that the executive administrator determines may be produced on an average annual basis to achieve a desired future condition established under Section 36.108.”

 The joint planning process set forth in Texas Water Code § 36.108 must be collectively conducted by all groundwater conservation districts within the same GMA.
 The District is a member of GMA 7.
-GMA 7 declared the Dockum and Lipan Aquifers as not relevant for regional planning purposes in the Sterling County Underground Water Conservation District on September 22, 2016 and adopted DFCs for the Edwards/Trinity (Plateau) Aquifer on March 22, 2018.
+GMA 7 declared the Dockum and Lipan Aquifers as not relevant for regional planning purposes in the Sterling County Underground Water Conservation District and adopted DFCs for the Edwards/Trinity (Plateau) Aquifer on August 19, 2021.
 The adopted DFCs were forwarded to the TWDB for development of the MAG calculations.
-The submittal package for the DFCs can be found here: http://www.twdb.texas.gov/groundwater/management_areas/DFC.asp.
+The submittal package for the DFCs can be found here: https://www.twdb.texas.gov/groundwater/management_areas/gma7.asp

 A summary of the desired future conditions and the modeled available groundwater are summarized below.